maybebyte/anthesis/nixos.md

         # nixos-rebuild switch

-This installs OpenSSH if it's not already present on the system and sets it up for you.
-It follows that maintaining a NixOS installation is an ongoing process of describing and subsequently rebuilding a system.
+This installs OpenSSH if it's not already present on the system and sets it up.
+Maintaining a NixOS installation is an ongoing process of describing and subsequently rebuilding a system.

 As a result of what it sets out to do, NixOS doesn't follow the Filesystem Hierarchy Standard.
 Most things are isolated from one another